brillout/wildcard-api/docs/blog/rest-rpc.md

 The first level, REST level-0, stipulates the usage of the HTTP protocol to transport data.

 Any API that uses HTTP is a REST level-0 API;
-RPC and custom JSON endpoints are REST level-0 APIs.
+RPC and JSON endpoints are REST level-0 APIs.

 &nbsp;